האקדמיה הלאומית הישראלית למדעים The Israel Academy of Sciences and Humanities - Israel Science Foundation

 The Foundation evaluates proposals for basic research in the fields of the humanities, social sciences, life sciences, medicine, and the exact sciences and technology and supports selected proposals via research grants.
 The proposals are evaluated and selected in a competitive process, based on criteria of scientific quality and excellence, most of them in a dual judging process that includes professional committees and peer review.
 Approximately 97 percent of the Foundation’s 2022 budget comes from the Planning and Budgeting Committee.
 The remaining three percent comes from direct donations, awards, dedicated foundations, and various funds managed by the Academy.

-In 2025, the Foundation operated on a total budget of close to NIS 755 million in all grant pathways, including the following:
+In 2026, the Foundation operated on a total budget of close to NIS 810 million in all grant pathways, including the following:

-• The MAPATS Breakthrough Research Program
+• The MAPATS Breakthrough Research Program – grants for breakthrough research

 • Research grants for physician-scientists in hospitals

-• A program to support research in the field of quantum science and technology
+• Research programs in the field of quantum science and technology

 International Activity

-The Foundation is a partner on the Global Research Council, and is active in the European regional leadership.
+The Foundation is a partner on the Global Research Council and is active in the European regional leadership.

-In recent cycles, the Foundation has begun collaborations with similar foundations in Europe as part of the Lead Agency process (LAP) model.
+In recent cycles, the Foundation has begun collaborating with similar foundations in Europe as part of the Lead Agency process (LAP) model.
 In this cycle, two programs are operating according to this model: one with the Swiss National Science Foundation (SNSF) and one with the German Research Foundation (DFG).

-More information about ISF’s activities may be found in its annual report for 2024/2025 (in Hebrew) and on The Israel Science Foundation website
+More information about ISF’s activities may be found in its annual report for 2025/2026 (in Hebrew) and on The Israel Science Foundation website